-Symptoms of pre-eclampsia can arise from 20 weeks of pregnancy but most commonly occurs from 32 weeks through until 1 week after the birth.
-In mild pre-eclampsia, there may be little or no symptoms and therefore pregnancy screening is important to pick up the condition early.
+Symptoms of pre-eclampsia can start from 20 weeks of pregnancy but most commonly occurs from 32 weeks until 1 week after birth of the baby.
+In mild pre-eclampsia, there may be little or no symptoms and therefore screening during pregnancy is important to pick up the condition early.
 Women who think they are experiencing symptoms of pre-eclampsia should seek immediate medical advice for further investigation.

-Affected women suffer from very high blood pressure as well as protein leaking from the kidneys into the urine.
+Women with pre-eclampsia have very high blood pressure as well as protein leaking from the kidneys into the urine.
 Individuals may find they experience severe headaches, blurred vision, stomach pain (normally on the upper right side of the abdomen), vomiting late on in pregnancy, and sudden swelling of the hands and feet (due to fluid retention).
 Women who have high blood pressure for the first time in pregnancy, without protein in their urine, are said to be suffering from ‘gestational high blood pressure’, rather than pre-eclampsia.
 Women with gestational high blood pressure should be followed up as some go on to develop pre-eclampsia.

-Changes in the levels of various hormones have also been described in pre-eclampsia, including human chorionic gonadotrophin' data-content='1392' >human chorionic gonadotrophin (hCG) and corticotrophin-releasing hormone (CRH), which are produced by the placenta and are seen to be increased in pre-eclampsia.
+Changes in the levels of various hormones have also been described in pre-eclampsia, including human chorionic gonadotrophin (hCG) and corticotrophin-releasing hormone (CRH), which are produced by the placenta and are seen increased in pre-eclampsia.
 Thyroid stimulating hormone (TSH) may also be increased, which may be linked to an increased risk of the mother developing hypothyroidism.